Diguetia canities

 Identification

-The can be distinguished from similar-looking funnel-web weavers (Agelenidae) and labyrinth by its distinctive web architecture: a horizontal, slightly dome-shaped sheet with a central tubular retreat positioned vertically above the sheet, surrounded by a tangle of threads on all sides.
-The retreat is characteristically shrouded in debris and remains.
+The can be distinguished from similar-looking funnel-web weavers (Agelenidae) and labyrinth spiders by its distinctive web architecture: a horizontal, slightly dome-shaped sheet with a central tubular retreat positioned vertically above the sheet, surrounded by a tangle of threads on all sides.
+The retreat is characteristically shrouded in plant debris and prey remains.
 Within the Diguetia, D. canities is the most widely distributed species and has been divided into three .
 The web's conical 'house' retreat is often the first visible feature before the rest of the web becomes apparent.

 Images